2022–23 NHL season: NHL awards

 Voting concluded immediately after the end of the regular season.
 Statistics-based awards such as the Art Ross Trophy, Maurice "Rocket" Richard Trophy, William M. Jennings Trophy and the Presidents' Trophy are announced at the end of the regular season.
-The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Finals.
+The Stanley Cup and the Conn Smythe Trophy are presented at the end of the Stanley Cup Final.
 The Jim Gregory General Manager of the Year Award is presented during the NHL entry draft.